postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
 1. Select the **Deployments** tab, and then select **Deploy API**.
 1. Select the branch or release to deploy.
-Learn more about [versioning an API](/docs/designing-and-developing-your-api/versioning-an-api/).
+Learn more about [versioning an API](/docs/designing-and-developing-your-api/versioning-an-api/) and [creating a release](/docs/designing-and-developing-your-api/versioning-an-api/#creating-a-release).
 1. (Optional) If you would like to immediately deploy the schema to a stage after exporting, select **Deploy it on Stage**.
 Select the AWS stage to deploy the schema to, and enter a brief description.
 1. Select **Deploy**.